Volunteer Race Committee (RC) Duties

 Do I need any training?
 No experience is necessary — the race bosun will guide you through your duties.

 What happens if the RC volunteers don’t show for RC duty on race night?
-If RC volunteers fail to show up on time, then the race bosun will attempt to press-gang other racers to fill that RC duty.
-The bosun will attempt to press-gang a crew that has not yet signed up for RC duty or find other volunteers.
+If RC volunteers fail to show up on time, then the race bosun will postpone racing until such time as sufficient volunteers are available to run a race.
 If insufficient volunteers are found, the bosun will have to cancel the race.
-If you are pressed into duty on a night on which you registered to race, you will be eligible for average points.
+If crew from a boat volunteers at the last minute for RC duty, and as a result, that boat is unable to race, their boat will be eligible for average points.
 Each crew that failed to attend their scheduled duty will have an automatic 3 point scoring penalty applied to their boat the next time it races.

 Do other volunteer duties count towards RC duty?
 Volunteering for scoring and protest committee for weeknight series or frostbite racing is recognized as RC duty.
 Scoring one series of racing is equivalent to 3 RC duties.
 Hearing protests on one evening counts as one RC duty.
 Volunteering for other Fleet or NSC activities is very much appreciated, but does not count towards RC duty.

 How does RC Duty affect the scoring?
-Boats will not get average points if they do RC Duty on a night on which they normally race (i.e. the boat will be scored DNC if it doesn’t race), except in the case where they are press-ganged into duty at the last minute.
+Boats will not get average points if they do RC Duty on a night on which they normally race (i.e. the boat will be scored DNC if it doesn’t race), except in the case where they volunteer at the last minute, as noted above.
 So if you’re concerned about your results, volunteer on a night you don’t race.
-If you are pressed into duty for an NSC-run race on a night you are registered to race, you will get average points, per the Sailing Instructions.
-Any boat that has not signed up for RC duty and refuses to provide volunteers when pressed will be scored DNE in that evening’s races, and will also still need to fulfill its volunteer commitment.

 What happens if all the race nights are filled?
-If all the race nights are filled (don’t forget the Frostbite series in October) then those of you who didn’t have the opportunity to volunteer will be put on a press-gang list.
-If the RC Volunteer Coordinator needs a volunteer due to a cancellation or the bosuns need to press-gang someone because a volunteer didn’t show up, you may be contacted to volunteer.
-If you manage to get to the end of the season without volunteering while still racing regularly, you will be required to sign-up for RC duty at the beginning of the next season, before you start racing.
+If all the race nights are filled (don’t forget the Frostbite series in October) then you will not be penalised for not doing RC Duty.
+If the RC Volunteer Coordinator or the race bosun needs a volunteer due to a cancellation, you may be contacted to volunteer.
+If you manage to get to the end of the season without volunteering while still racing regularly, you will be required to sign up for RC duty at the beginning of the next season, before you start racing.

 04 Feb: HM: Added this log.
 Added note about doing JAM duties as a priority.
 Minor editorial updates.